Statin Sensitivity Doesn’t Rule Out Treatment

 Dr. Cho led researchers in reviewing the medical records of 1,605 statin-intolerant patients and analyzed how well intermittent dosing worked in lowering cholesterol levels while preventing side effects.

-The results of the study, published in the September edition of the American Heart Journal, give hope to statin-intolerant patients.
+The results of the study, published in the American Heart Journal, give hope to statin-intolerant patients.

-More than 70 percent of patients with statin sensitivity were able to successfully resume taking statins daily when their care was carefully monitored and managed.
+More than 70% of patients with statin sensitivity were able to successfully resume taking statins daily when their care was carefully monitored and managed.
 Changing the type of statin prescribed helped some patients, as did eliminating troublesome drug interactions.

 In patients who couldn’t tolerate daily doses, intermittent dosing still succeeded in lowering patient cholesterol levels.
 Dr. Cho says, “Even if patients cannot tolerate a daily dose of a statin, it’s possible to see a significant reduction in cholesterol levels from taking the drug less often, even as infrequently as once a week.”